 Impact on Women’s Sports in Pakistan

-The success of the women’s football team has broader implications for women’s sports in Pakistan, challenging cultural norms and encouraging girls to pursue competitive athletics.
+The success of the women’s football team has broader implications for women’s sports in Pakistan.
+Challenging cultural norms and encouraging girls to pursue competitive athletics.

 Positive role models like Nadia Khan, Maria Khan, and others help shift perceptions and motivate younger generations.
 (Footballer)